InfiSupaSta/django_todo/Readme.md

 # Implemented things:
+- task creating (title, description)
-- task creating(title, description), editing(description - after change previous version of description is moving to the comment section under the task, progress indication - small checkbox for done/not done condition)
+- task editing (description - after change previous version of description is moving to the comment section under the task, progress indication - small checkbox for done/not done condition)
 - pagination for tasks per page - user can personally select how much
 - authentication